 Before the estate can be closed, a notice of the final accounting must be sent to the beneficiaries and other interested parties, giving them enough time to possibly object to it.
 Afterwards, the executor presents a final accounting to the court, with a detailed list of the probate assets, expenses, and the property distribution to beneficiaries.
 If an estate is small, then the executor may present a first and final accounting to the court.
 If the final accounting shows a balance of zero — indicating no remaining assets left in the estate after payments of all liabilities and distributions to beneficiaries — and the court approves, and there are no dissents from interested parties, then the estate is closed and the executor is discharged, whence the executor has no more legal liability or duties as an executor.

 Distribution to Beneficiaries

 Generally, it takes 1 to 2 years for probate to be completed.
 The time can be greatly lengthened by will challenges or by lawsuits against the estate.
 During such time, the executor may delay distribution of the property until right before the final accounting has been sent to the beneficiaries and approved by the court, especially if there were pending challenges or lawsuits against the estate, since, if there are insufficient funds to pay all creditors of the estate, then the executor may be personally liable.

-However, the executor may make partial distributions of property if the estate has sufficient funds to pay all creditors, but even if funds are not sufficient, the executor will have to pay a family or homestead allowance so that the family can live during the probate process, but since such claims are superior to the claims of most creditors, the executor will not have to worry about liability for their payment.
+However, the executor may make partial distributions of property if the estate has sufficient funds to pay all creditors, but even if funds are not sufficient, the executor must pay a family or homestead allowance so that the family can live during the probate process, but since such claims are superior to the claims of most creditors, the executor will not have to worry about liability for their payment.